schmouk/CppBMPLoader/README.md

 library code, please notice that no implementation documentation is provided for **CppBMPLoader**.

-The design decision made for its first implementation, a.k.a. cpp-14, has been to factorize as much code as possible.
+The design decision made for its first implementation has been to factorize as much code as possible.
 This was a tremendous decision when at bugs fixing time: each bug had to be fixed in one and only one place.
 This was also a very deceptive decision about the final readability of the code.
-So, you should avoid to have a first look at this code.
-Prefer to go into the c++20 implementation of **CppBMPLoader** instead to have a far easier reading of it.
-There, we've preferred to duplicate the already debugged code, to provide a clear class for each type of object and for each format version that is internally managed by the library.
+It might be that a further version of libray **CppBMPLoader** will embed c++20 or even c++23 code.
+Should this happen, a full refactoring would then happen.
+Duplicating the already debugged code, to provide a single clear class for each type of object and for each format version that is internally managed by the library, would eventually enhance the readiness of the code.
+So, wait and see.

 Meanwhile, experienced c++ developers should get no trouble in understanding the directories tree structure and the code itself as well, which is